 CMMS is a member of the UK Men’s Shed Association and Registered Charity (No. 1178085).

-members once the shed is ‘up and running’.
+There are now more than twenty members including six trustees and we expect to have many more members once the shed is ‘up and running’.
 Our intention is to be open 2 or 3 days a week.

 Planning Permission has been granted by Shropshire County Council.

-materials, free labour, concrete foundation laid at no cost, and free park surfacing amount to £13,600.
+Donations ‘in kind’ include tools, equipment, discounted electrical installation, discounted building materials, free labour, concrete foundation laid at no cost, and free park surfacing amount to £13,600.

 Schedules showing all donations and grants are attached.